StorePlus.AI: Designing 0-1 warehouse management B2B SaaS product for faster operations

 THE PROBLEM

-Three core problems:
+3 core systematic problems:

 Fragmented communication